Selected Ground Covers for Missouri

 - Underplantings in shrub borders and beds.

-- Where tree roots grow close to the surface and prevent grass from growing.
+- Areas where tree roots grow close to the surface and prevent grass from growing.

 When planted under trees, ground covers reduce the possibility of mower damage to the base of the tree.
 Some ground covers may be used to protect the roots of shallow-rooted trees.
 They shade the soil and keep it from drying out rapidly.
 Some ground covers don’t require as much moisture and nutrients as grass.
 Therefore, they are in less competition with trees and shrubs.